-The human T-lymphotropic virus 1 (HTLV-1) is similar to the human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more (HIV), the virus that causes AIDS.
+The human T-lymphotropic virus 1 (HTLV-1) is similar to the human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more (HIV), the virus that causes AIDS.
 The HTLV-1 virus can cause certain kinds of leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more and lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These... read more (cancers of the white blood cells).

 HTLV-1 is transmitted through

-Use of illegal drugs that are injected into vein (intravenously)
+Use of recreational drugs that are injected into vein (intravenously) or skin

 Exposure to blood

 It can be transmitted from mother to child through breastfeeding.
-It is most common among prostitutes, injected drug users, people undergoing hemodialysis, and people from certain areas such as those near the equator, southern Japan, and parts of South America.
+It is most common among sex workers, injection drug users, people undergoing hemodialysis, and people from certain areas such as those near the equator, southern Japan, and parts of South America.

-Tropical spastic paraparesis/HTLV-1–associated myelopathy is more common among women because HTLV-1 infection is more common among women.
+HTLV-1–associated myelopathy/tropical spastic paraparesis is more common among women because HTLV-1 infection is more common among women.